MLeidel/myc/README.md

-**_This is still a work in progress/process
-daily changes could break your compiles_**
+<a name="top"></a>
 # Documentation
-# myc.h

-<a name="top"></a>
 This document lays out quick help for these header files:
-- myc.h - new string and other utility functions
+- myc.h - new string and other utility functions for C
 - mydb.h - an Sqlite3 c template and three new functions
 - mynet.h - a small Internet library with 4 new functions